A smooth basis for atomistic machine learning: Theory

 \subsection{Laplacian eigenstates}

 There are good reasons why the spherical harmonics are used to expand the angular dependence of the density.
 They are the basis functions of the irreducible representations of SO(3), and they are the eigenstates of the kinetic energy operator on the surface of a sphere (the Legendrian).
-Because they are irreducible representations of SO(3), the set of $(l_{\rm max}+1)^2$ spherical harmonics $Y_{l}^m(\hat\bx)$ with $l\le l_{\rm max}$ provides an equivariant representation of the density that treats all rotated densities on an equal footing, and because they are the Legendrian eigenstates with the smallest eigenvalues, this is the smoothest set of $(l_{\rm max}+1)^2$ orthonormal basis functions that one can construct on the surface of a sphere.
-The smoothness is desirable for machine learning because it results in a smooth interpolation of machine-learned properties to configurations that are not present in the training set.
+Because they are irreducible representations of SO(3), the set of $(l_{\rm max}+1)^2$ spherical harmonics $Y_{l}^m(\hat\bx)$ with $l\le l_{\rm max}$ provides an equivariant representation of the density that treats all rotated densities on an equal footing, and because they are the Legendrian eigenstates with the smallest eigenvalues, this is the smoothest set of $(l_{\rm max}+1)^2$ orthonormal basis functions one can construct within a sphere, in the sense that they have the smallest mean square gradients over the sphere [see Eq.~\eqref{eq:rq}].

 All of the direct product bases of spherical harmonics and radial basis functions that have been proposed in the past lead to equivariant representations of the density.
-However, none of these previously proposed basis sets is especially smooth.
+However, none of these previously proposed basis sets is is explicitly built to optimize some quantitative measure of its smoothness.
 Optimum smoothness is achieved by choosing the combinations of spherical harmonics and radial basis functions to be the lowest energy eigenstates of the kinetic energy operator {\em within} the sphere.
 This ensures that the combined radial and angular basis respects the uniformity of three dimensional space within the sphere in the same way as the spherical harmonic basis respects the isotropy of the two dimensional surface of the sphere.

 For a sphere of radius $a$, the resulting Laplacian eigenstate (LE) basis functions are the solutions with the lowest eigenvalues of the equation

 subject to the boundary condition

 and the orthonormality condition